rewlf2/magica_phaser_template/README.md

 The server-side is served at localhost:7788.
 Client should connect to port 7788 to interact with server, or you may change the configuration in server.js and related client-side script to chanag it.

-Check function getMysqlCon() for configuration on connection to MySQL database.
+Check function getMysqlCon() in server.js for configuration on connection to MySQL database.